 But first, a little introduction.
 I’m Claire.
 London born, married with a son, photographer and businesswoman, vintage enthusiast, mid thirties, real redhead, Rosé drinking, francophile.
 And in 1 week I am moving to the South of France.
 It’s the start of a new life, bigger than a new chapter, it’s a whole new book.

-We are moving to a little ancient village just west of Provence, surrounded by vineyards and sunflower fields and 15 minutes from the Ocean, equidistant between Pezenas and Montpellier and less than two hours to central Provence.
-It will be such a huge change to be in the countryside after spending the last ten years in the incredibly overpopulated, smoggy, noisy, outer London suburbs.
+We are moving to the beautiful golden city of Nimes in Provence Provence, surrounded by vineyards and sunflower fields and 30 minutes from the Ocean.
 Another answer to the “why the south of France?” question is the property prices.
-Our 2 bedroom ground floor flat under the Heathrow flight path is valued at the same price as a 4 bedroom, 4 bathroom 250 year old house in Languedoc.
+Our 2 bedroom ground floor flat under the Heathrow flight path is valued at the same price as a 4 bedroom, 2 bathroom Villa with and acre of land.
 Need I say more?

 No big life-changing moment made me decide to move to the south of France, it was lots of little moments, that all clumped together to create enough momentum that it was impossible to NOT move.
 I spent 6 months travelling around France in my early twenties and the obsession began then and never left.
 My heart wants France, it always has, it want’s the extended summer, the unique light, the inspiration that I feel when I am there, the smells, the tastes and the time that seems endless and abundant.
 Oh and wine.
 Never forget the wine.